ondrajz/ondrajz/README.md

-### :wave: Greetings
+### :wave: Greetings human!

 #### About Me

 Hi, I am Ondrej Fabry, a highly skilled software engineer with over 12 years of experience.
-I am currently working as a Staff Engineer at PANTHEON.tech located in the Bratislava Metropolitan Area.
 I have a deep passion for open-source development and am constantly exploring innovative concepts.
 With over 7 years of experience in the Go language, I am well-versed in linux environments, network engineering, and software defined networking.

 ##### Need my insight?
 Got some proposition for me?
 Or just want to braintstorm?
 Go ahead and start a [new discussion 💬](https://github.com/ofabry/ofabry/discussions/new)